 \subsection{Evaluation Settings}

-We conducted evaluations on all 125 questions from Bamboogle, and the first 500 questions from the train set for StrategyQA and the development sets for the other datasets.
+We conducted evaluations on all 125 questions from Bamboogle, the first 500 questions from the train set of StrategyQA, and the first 500 questions from the development sets of the other datasets.
 All methods are evaluated under the 3-shot setting, sharing the same questions in demonstrations.

 Evaluation metrics are exact match (EM) and F1 for multi-hop question answering datasets, and accuracy for both fact verification and commonsense reasoning datasets.
 For more robust evaluation, we also evaluate the correctness of model outputs using \texttt{text-davinci-003}, the resulting metric denoted as \texttt{Acc\textsuperscript{\dag}}.
 The prompt used for evaluation is as follows, where \texttt{\{question\}}, \texttt{\{model output\}}, and \texttt{\{answer\}} are placeholders.